gbikhazi20/pref-signaling/README.md

 I've tried to make this library simple and intuitive to run experiments in.

 The `sim.py` file is the main entry point for running simulations.
 I've created a command line interface for it so that experiments can easily be run with different settings.
-Running `python sim.py --help` shows us all the settings we can change when running an experiment:
+Running `python sim.py --help` shows us all the settings you can change when running an experiment:

 ```
 $ python sim.py -h